billginger/gravity-blog/README.md

 ## Apps

-* Sun: a GraphQL service for admin side and advanced themes.
+* sun: a GraphQL service for admin side and advanced themes.
-* Earth: a SSR service for visitor side.
+* earth: a SSR service for visitor side.
-* Moon: a pure front-end SPA for admin side.
+* moon: a pure front-end SPA for admin side.

 ## Themes